javinor/bs-semver/README.md

 TL;DR

 The API exposed by this bindings differs from the original NPM module.
-I originally wrote it as a one-to-one translation of the NPM module, but after consuming these bindings for a different projects I realised that it must differ. e.g. Some functions were not implemented, the `Semver` object is not exposed since I never needed it, etc.
+I originally wrote it as a one-to-one translation of the NPM module, but after consuming these bindings for different projects I realised that it must differ. e.g. Some functions were not implemented, the `Semver` object is not exposed since I never needed it, etc.

-Credits due to [Dmytro Gladkyi](https://github.com/gladimdim/bs-semver) for his [`bs-semver`](https://github.com/gladimdim/bs-semver) and article on [creating bindings for NPM packages](https://itnext.io/reasonml-create-bindings-for-npm-package-b8a3c6d0703e)
+Credits due to [Dmytro Gladkyi](https://github.com/gladimdim/bs-semver) for his [`bs-semver`](https://github.com/gladimdim/bs-semver) and article on [creating bindings for NPM packages](https://itnext.io/reasonml-create-bindings-for-npm-package-b8a3c6d0703e).
+I'd rather have a PR to his repo but I diverged so quickly from his implementation that it seemed pointless.

 ## Questions and Forks in the Road